jang1563/long-horizon-scientific-workflow/README.md

 A framework for executing multi-stage scientific discovery workflows with explicit reasoning traces, checkpoint validation, and ground truth evaluation.
 Designed to demonstrate AI capabilities for complex, long-horizon reasoning tasks in life sciences.

 > **Note**: This public repository contains the framework architecture and example templates.
-A full demonstration with real spaceflight mission data (including unpublished results) is available upon request for interview/evaluation purposes.
+A full demonstration with real spaceflight mission data (including unpublished results) is available upon request.
 Please contact the author for access.

 ## 🎯 Overview